 Editing

 Having edited professionally for many years, I have a well-honed instinct for how to improve different kinds of writing.
-I tend to work directly with authors – of both fiction and non-fiction texts – and enjoy the process of helping people marshal their ideas and achieve creative satisfaction.
+Often working directly with authors – of both fiction and non-fiction texts – I enjoy helping people marshal their ideas and achieve creative objectives.
+I can offer candid, friendly and insightful guidance on everything from a text’s overarching argument or building of character to chapter-level issues relating to structure and expression.

-I also take on work as a copy editor.
-I’ve improved texts as diverse as a series of catalogue essays on the work of contemporary artists, and the text of a children’s book by a first-time author on the life of Saint Augustine.
-Whatever the job, I combine an expert eye for detail and my skills as a writer to offer substantive ways to improve not only syntax, accuracy and spelling but also content, flow and ease of expression.
+As well as doing detailed development work on a text, I can also offer authors a fixed-price manuscript assessment that gives them a positive steer on how to move a project forwards.
+I also take on some work as a copy editor; in recent years I have improved texts as diverse as catalogue essays on the work of contemporary artists, and the text of a children’s book on the life of Saint Augustine.
+Whatever the job, I am able to combine an expert editorial eye for detail and structure with my skills as a writer.
+This means I can suggest substantive ways to improve not only syntax, consistency and spelling but also content, flow and expression.

 Recent editing projects